fab2s/NodalFlow/README.md

 In this flow, as node 2 (which may as well be a whole flow or branch) is not returning a value, it is executed "outside" of the main execution line.

-In other words, NodalFlow implements a directed graph structure in the form of a tree composed of nodes that can, but not always are, branches or leaves.
+In other words, NodalFlow implements a directed graph structure in the form of a tree composed of nodes that can be, but not always are, branches or leaves.

-But it also goes beyond that by allowing any Flow and Node to send whatever parameter to any part of any Flow alive within the process.
+NodalFlow also goes beyond that by allowing any Flow or Node to send whatever parameter to any part of any Flow alive within the same PHP process.
 The feature shares similarities with the `Generator`'s [`sendTo()`](docs/usage.md#the-sendto-methods) method and makes it possible to turn Flows into _executable networks_ of Nodes (and Flows).

 ```
 +-------------------------+-------+----------+